mrehkopf/vcs/README.md

 # VCS
 A third-party capture tool for Datapath's VisionRGB range of capture cards.
 Greatly improves the hardware's suitability for dynamic VGA capture (e.g. of retro PCs) compared to Datapath's own capture software.
 Is free and open-source.

+VCS interfaces with compatible capture hardware to display the capture output in a window on your desktop.
+Additionally, you can apply filters, scalers, anti-tearing, and various other adjustments to the output before it's displayed.
+A more complete list of VCS's features is given, below.

-You can get a binary distribution of the VCS code on [Tarpeeksi Hyvae Soft's website](http://tarpeeksihyvaesoft.com/soft/).
+You can find a binary distribution of VCS on [Tarpeeksi Hyvae Soft's website](http://tarpeeksihyvaesoft.com/soft/).

 ### Features
-- Anti-tearing, to reduce screen-tearing in analog capture
+- Anti-tearing to reduce screen-tearing in analog capture
 - On-the-fly filtering: blur, crop, flip, decimate, rotate, sharpen...
 - Multiple scalers: nearest, linear, area, cubic, and Lanczos
+- Per-resolution capture and display settings
-- Temporal image denoising, to smooth out analog capture noise
+- Temporal image denoising to remove analog capture noise
-- Output padding, to maintain a constant output resolution
+- Padded output to maintain a constant output resolution
+- Custom overlays with HTML formatting
 - Count of unique frames per second &ndash; an FPS counter for DOS games!
-- Per-resolution capture and display settings
-- Optimized for virtual machines, by minimizing reliance on GPU features
+- Optimized for virtual machines by minimizing reliance on GPU features
-- Works on Windows XP to Windows 10
+- Works on Windows XP to Windows 10 and compiles for Linux

 ### Hardware support
 VCS is compatible with at least the following Datapath capture cards: